Skip to content

 size_t adamo_session_org_len(const adamo_session_t *sess); // bytes, excluding NUL

-adamo_open_default opens with the default transport. adamo_open is available when you need to select a specific transport.
-Both return NULL on failure. adamo_session_free is NULL-safe and closes the underlying connection if this was the last reference.
+adamo_open_default opens with the default transport. adamo_open is available when you need to select a specific transport. adamo_open_mtls additionally mints a per-session mTLS client certificate and presents it on the QUIC handshake — required once your routers enforce mTLS.
+All three return NULL on failure. adamo_session_free is NULL-safe and closes the underlying connection if this was the last reference.

 adamo_session_org returns a NUL-terminated C string valid for the lifetime of the session. adamo_session_org_len is provided for callers that prefer length-prefixed reads.